-They entered the foyer just as the grandfather clock struck nine thirty.
+They entered the foyer just as the grandfather clock struck 9:30 (need descrption, high stone walls, staircase, ancestral artifacts)

-Then Maurice added, "Did you know that we are also brothers with the O'Donnell Clan from that time?
-When they were marching south in late sixteen o one to engage our enemy at Kinsale, their Clan Chieftain, Red Hugh, sent his cousin to liberate my ancestor, FitzMaurice, so that he could fight on the side of the Clans."
+Maurice added, "Did you know that we are also brothers with the O'Donnell Clan from that time?
+When they were marching south in late 1601 to engage our enemy at Kinsale, their Clan Chieftain, Red Hugh, sent his cousin to liberate my ancestor, FitzMaurice, so that he could fight on the side of the Clans."

-Captain Collis didn't notice when Tadgh and Morgan's jaws dropped open simultaneously.
+Captain Collis didn't notice that Tadgh and Morgan's jaws had dropped open simultaneously.

 CHAPTER TWENTY TWO – CASEMENT (WC 2962) ©